 - Consider longevity over initial cost: While mudjacking can be cheaper upfront, polyurethane foam is a waterproof material that won’t erode or break down.
 This makes it a more permanent repair that provides better long-term value, saving you from future fixes.

-Polyurethane vs. Mudjacking: What’s the Difference?
+Polyurethane Concrete Raising vs. Traditional Methods: What’s the Difference?

 When you notice your driveway, sidewalk, or patio starting to sink and crack, it’s easy to think you need a full replacement.
 Luckily, that’s often not the case.
 Two of the most common methods for lifting and leveling sunken concrete are polyurethane foam injection and mudjacking.
 Both can get your concrete back where it belongs, but they use very different materials and processes.
 Understanding how each one works is the first step in figuring out the best solution for your home.
 Let’s look at the key differences between these two popular concrete leveling techniques.